History of the Jews in Montenegro: History

-Montenegro is one of a select few countries and the only one in the region where there is an enviable inter-religious and inter-faith fund and there is no public manifestation of anti-Semitism and general negative attitude towards the Jewish people and the state of Israel.
+Montenegro is one of a select few countries and the only one in the region where there is an enviable inter-religious and inter-faith fund and there is no public manifestation of antisemitism and general negative attitude towards the Jewish people and the state of Israel.
 Even more, there is a high respect for the Jewish people and its contribution to the secular civilization.

 Since the declaration of independence, Montenegro has established diplomatic relations with Israel.
 Israel in Montenegro presents a non-resident ambassador.